anilsathyan7/JetsonTX2-Colour-Classification/README.md

 # JetsonTX2-Colour-Classification

-A small project for classification of images based on colour on NVIDIA Jetson TX2 using Deep learning and Caffe.It is basically a classification program to recognize images using a webcam,in real-time.The dataset used for trainig contains about 8,400 images labelled across the classes Red,Blie,Green and Orange.It consists of images of objects and textures of the aforementioned colours.
+A small project for classification of images based on colour, on NVIDIA Jetson TX2 using Deep learning and Caffe.It is basically a classification program to recognize images using a webcam,in real-time.The dataset used for training contains about 8,400 images labelled across the classes Red,Blue,Green and Orange.It consists of images of objects and textures of the aforementioned colours.
-The model was trained on a PC and was deploued on Jetson TX2 for real-time classification.The LED's connected to the system will glow according to the colour of the image that is classified.
+The model was trained on a PC and was deployed on Jetson TX2 for real-time classification.The LED's connected to the system will glow according to the colour of the image that is classified.
 ## Getting Started

 Recommended basic knowledge of Embedded Systems and Linux.